-Allowable expenses (July 1, 2017-June 30, 2018):
+Allowable expenses (July 1, 2018-June 30, 2019):

-- Release time and travel expenses for teachers to attend ESD-sponsored teacher trainings related to the implementation of the district’s TPEP teacher training plan.
+trainings related to the implementation of the district’s TPEP training plan.

-- Release time, registration, and travel expenses for teachers/teacher leaders to attend the
+- Release time, registration, and travel expenses for educators to attend the

 - Stipends or pay for educators to attend trainings related to the

 - Consulting contracts with the instructional framework authors, ESDs, or

 - Copy and supply expenses to support local evaluation trainings for

 - Purchase of equipment, technology support, or software.
 (Contact OSPI

 - Purchase of curriculum or assessment materials.